EWON can investigate complaints about land and supply issues, including:

 Change in policy about planned electricity outages

 He contacted his distributor to discuss his concerns but was informed that the notification service was no longer part of their business operations.
-Joe had several discussions with the distributor but was not satisfied with their response and made a complaint to EWON.
+Joe had several discussions with the distributor but was not satisfied with their response and made a complaint to us.

 Distributor delay leaves customer without gas

 Daniel relies on gas for his cooking and hot water.
 Over the period of a month, Daniel experienced four gas outages.
-Each time he contacted the gas supplier they visited the following day, inspected the pipes and told him that there was water trapped inside the gas pipes under his street and they would fix the problem.
+Each time he contacted the gas provider, they visited the following day, inspected the pipes and told him that there was water trapped inside the gas pipes under his street and they would fix the problem.

-The supplier organised for urgent repairs and the pipes were fixed within two days.
+The provider organised for urgent repairs and the pipes were fixed within two days.
 They credited Daniel's account with $48 for the supply fees from the previous quarter, in recognition of the outages he had suffered and the extended delay in repairing the pipe.